Official Plan Update

 Comment & Response Matrix

-The comment and response matrix summarizes written submissions received to date on the Draft Official Plan Update.
+The comment and response matrix summarizes written submissions received leading to the third draft.
 Further, the matrix includes a number of anonymous comments that were received during the April 17 and the April 24 public open houses.
 Comments have been largely organized in chronological order and in many instances categorized by primary issue.
 Responses to the comments acknowledge where revisions to the Plan have been made.
 Where a revision has not been made, a reason for such is offered.
 Please note that due to the length of some submissions planning staff have paraphrased the content of the comment.
 If you feel your comments have been paraphrased in a manner which has resulted in the primary issue being missed, be sure to notify City staff of the oversight.
 If you have provided comments to the City but do not see them in the matrix please notify Greg Newman, Manager of Policy Planning at: firstname.lastname@example.org.

 Frequently Asked Questions